Visiting Capitol Reef National Park in the Summer

 Summer Hiking at Capitol Reef

-Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.
+Some of best day hikes in Capitol Reef National Park are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.

 Keep in mind the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.